kellyhum/js30/README.md

 # js30
+**NOTE: will be pausing the challenge for time being, since i'm mildly swamped with other things right now

 just keeping track of my progress in the 30 day vanilla js challenge
 start date: june 25/2021
 challenge link: https://javascript30.com/